ted-piotrowski/shademap-examples/docs/route.md

 })
 ```

 And finally, load the map and ShadeMap data for one group at a time and then compute the direct exposure for all the points of the group for the dates in the dates array.
 The return value is a bitmap array.
-Each 4 byte pixel contains either a sunlight or shade color value depending on if the corresponding location at the corresponding time is in the sun or shade.
+Each 4 byte rgba pixel of the bitmap contains either the sunlight or shade color value depending on if the corresponding location at the corresponding time is in the sun or shade.

-Each column of the bitmap corresponds to a point location and each row of the bitmap corresponds to one of the Date values in the dates array.
-The bitmap value for pixel (0, height - 1) is the first point in the group at time given by the first Date in the dates array, while the bitmap value for pixel (width - 1, 0) is the last point in the group at time given by the lat date in the dates array.
+Each column of the bitmap corresponds to a location and each row of the bitmap corresponds to a Date value in the dates array.
+The bitmap value for pixel (0, height - 1) is the first location in the group at time given by the first Date in the dates array, while the bitmap value for pixel (width - 1, 0) is the last location in the group at time given by the lat date in the dates array.

-In this example, the dates array only contains a single date, so the bitmap will be 500 pixels wide (one pixel for each discrete point along the route) and 1 pixel high (corresponsing to a single date)
+In this example, the dates array only contains a single date, so the bitmap will be 500 pixels wide (one pixel for each location along the route) and 1 pixel high (corresponsing to a single date)

 ```javascript
 for (let i = 0; i < screenGroups.length; i++) {